Labradorite

 In lithotherapy, contemplating Labradorite can help you sleep, concentrate, remember, reduce stress and anxiety and, according to tradition, broaden your mental and extrasensory perceptions.

-Where to place a Labradorite?
+Where to place it?

 A Labradorite in your living space gives off a protective and purifying energy.
 It raises the vibratory level of the space in which it is placed.